sivakalathi01/SolPay_Data/README.md

 >
 > **🧪 100% FREE TESTING** - Both Solana Devnet and Ethereum Sepolia testnet!

 An autonomous AI-powered data oracle that provides real-time blockchain analytics (Solana + Ethereum) with pay-per-query pricing using the x402 protocol.
-AI agents and applications can query on-chain data, token prices, wallet analytics, and cross-chain balances by automatically paying with testnet USDC on Solana Devnet or Ethereum Sepolia - no API keys, no subscriptions, no real money required!
+AI agents and applications can query on-chain data, token prices, wallet analytics, and cross-chain balances by automatically paying with testnet (custom) USDC on Solana Devnet or Ethereum Sepolia - no API keys, no subscriptions, no real money required!

 ---